 Parallels or VMware: Virtualize Windows Locally

 Another option is to run Windows as a program within macOS and then run Creo through that software.
 This can be useful if you use a lot of other Mac-based programs throughout your day and don’t want to have to constantly reboot.
 One downside, however, is that using Parallels or VMware can significantly decrease the performance of Creo unless you have an extremely powerful machine.
+If you’re trying to run virtual network functions on your virtual machine/network, ThousandEyes has additional information on linking VNFs together in order to increase network scalability and agility.

 You can get away with this if you are only working on small tweaks but the huge assemblies in Creo usually require more computing power for sustained workloads.
 Sadly, Apple still doesn’t pack its laptops with powerful graphics chips so you will likely be disappointed in performance unless you are working on a really high-end machine.